Summary & Highlights

-You’ll find a total of 31 pillboxes with 4 compartments each.
+You’ll find a total of 31 pillboxes with four compartments each.
 The compartments are labeled morning, noon, evening, and night.

 At either end of each pillbox, you’ll see color-coded numbers.
-Green is used to mark the remaining days of the calendar.
-Just flip the pillbox so that it shows the Red color once you’re done for that day.
+Green is used for marking the remaining days of the calendar.
+Just flip the pillbox to show the Red color once you’re done for that day.

 Another advantage of using this pill organizer is that it sports a very large display.
 Choose between two volume settings for the talking alarm.
 Even at the lower setting, the volume is loud enough to ensure that patients will hear the device.